Huge/interpretable-layer-cost/README.md

 # interpretable-layer-cost
 A calculator for estimating the _compute_ cost of building a sparse auto-encoder layer into an LLM to make concepts inside such LLM interpretable.
+Auto-published at https://huge.github.io/interpretable-layer-cost

 todo:
 1. add intro about http://transformer-circuits.pub/2023/monosemantic-features/index.html#problem-setup , short read, ..